MarcelF2/tableFilter/README.md

 ```
 Please note, that this div must get an ID in the following scheme: tableID_filter

-**Thats it!**
+**That's it!**

 ## Requirements

 ### jQuery
-Download jQuery and implement it above the reference to the tableFilter.js file in your sourcecode.
+Download jQuery and implement it above the reference to the tableFilter.js file in your source code.

 ### HTML5 Table
-For making this script work, you will have to provide a HTML table.
+For making this script work, you will have to provide an HTML table.
 The script requires a table, that contains a declared <thead> and <tbody> area that separates the table headers of the table content.
 Example:
 ```
 <table id="table1" class="filterTable">